MiaoshiqiLiu/My_personal_site/content/home/experience.md

   date_start = "2021-01-01"
   date_end = "2021-06-01"
   description = """

-  On some problems of confidence region construction
+  On Some Problems of Confidence Region Construction

 * Seminar work on constructing reasonable plausible regions based on relative belief inference